dalaoshe/React-Multi-Cropper/README.md

   - params:
     - type: `Object`
   the params props of this component
 - Default:`null`

 A custom function to render cropbox data info

 ### params
-  -Type: `Object`
+- Type: `Object`
-  -Default: `null`
+- Default: `null`

 A params provided by user for custom function

 ## Methods

 ### destroyCropBoxByIndex
-- Params:
 - index:
   - type: `int`
     index of the cropbox to be destroy

 Destroy the cropbox in cropboxs array by its index

 ### activeCropBoxByIndex
   - Params:
   - index:
     - type: `int`
     index of the cropbox to be active

 Active the cropbox in cropboxs array by its index

 ### createCropBox
 - Params: no params

 Active the cropbox in cropboxs array by its index

 ### setNowCropperBoxData
 - Params:
   - data:
     - type:`Object of cropboxdata`

 Set the cropboxdata of actived cropbox